IvannMG/terraform-aws-booster/README.md

 This plugin is made to help developer to create a free ubuntu instance in AWS.

-This is a really good tool for creating a POC or a personal project.
+This is a really good tool for a POC or a personal project.

 ## Prerequisites